bioconda/bioconda-recipes/GUIDELINES.md

   Exceptions: Anaconda version is too old or some sort of patch is required that is not in the main Anaconda channel (TODO: examples of the latter?)

+- If the recipe installs custom wrapper scripts, usage notes should be added to ``extra -> notes`` in the `meta.yaml`.

 ## Examples

 The following recipes serve as examples of good recipes that can be used as